Portland stabbing victims: An army vet and a college graduate

 He wasn't elected that time, but months later, he began working as a technician with the city of Portland.

 "He was a devoted husband who talked often of his family.
-He was a model public servant," David Austin, spokesman for Portland commissioner Chloe Eudaly said in a statement.
+He was a model public servant," said David Austin, spokesman for Portland commissioner Chloe Eudaly.

 For his colleagues, he was as a dedicated employee and the first person they would go to for help, his supervisor told The Oregonian.